ricardojpinheiro/nanomsx/README.md

  - Any keystrokes regarding mark/unmark/copy/move blocks of text.

 ## To the future.
-I hope I can use MSX 2 VRAM (almost all of them) in order to have the file into memory.
+I hope I can use MSX 2 VRAM (almost all of them) in order to save the file into memory.

 MSX version by Ricardo Jurczyk Pinheiro - 2020/2021.